-The Bioinformatics Consortium provides bioinformatics and wider genomics service, consulting, education and training for biological, pre-clinical, and clinical investigators at Mass General and in the broader research community.
+The Bioinformatics Consortium provides bioinformatics and wider genomics service, consulting, education and training for fundamental biological, preclinical and clinical investigators at Mass General and in the broader research community.

 Computational data management, analysis, and interpretation have become both a major driver and major bottleneck in many areas of biomedical research.